 Does My State Require Mileage Reimbursement?

 Another potential complication is the fact that some of those other states may offer mileage reimbursement for state-level government employees.
-As always, if you’re unsure of what your state or jurisdiction requires to reimburse you, look into your local laws, or consider asking a tax professional or your HR representative for additional assistance.
+As always, if you’re unsure of what your state or jurisdiction requires to reimburse you, look into your local laws.
+You could also ask a tax professional or your HR representative for additional assistance.

 Track Your Mileage and Expenses With Ease

 Understanding which states or jurisdictions require mileage reimbursement is important.
-Even if you don’t live in a state that requires it, tracking employee mileage and expenses is definitely something any company should be doing.
+Even if you don’t live in a state that requires it, companies should still track their employee’s mileage.
 It can be a solid method of hiring high-quality employees and keeping them happy.